ropats16/snappy/README.md

 ### Known Issues

-- Due to browser limitations, the camera indicator light may remain on even after disabling the camera
+- Due to browser limitations, the camera indicator light may remain on even after disabling the camera.
+In the meantime you can close the app to close the camera
 - App disclaimer needs to be agreed to each time the camera is enabled
 - Some browsers may handle camera access differently